geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 It seems to be some variance between boxes.

 ##### **Geohot** [[00:00:34](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=34)]
 Yeah, yeah.
 The AMD GPUs might have really high transients.
 We just might need to clip the transients on them.
-But...
+But..
 I mean, yeah, I have one here.
-Again, these things are like...
+Again, these things are like..
 We test them in really extreme cases.
 So they definitely do work.
 So yeah, raids are going to ship soon.
 We got two orders for Blackwells.
 Those are also going to ship soon.
 We did our first testing with that.
 I mean, those boxes have two power supplies.
 So you got plenty of headroom there.

 ##### **Geohot** [[00:01:04](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=64)]
 Yeah.
 Okay.

 ##### **Chenyu** [[00:01:14](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=74)]
 Moving on to the training loop.
 I think I will focus on this for this week.
 What's the current status on this?
-So when I tried to trans...
-When I tried to trans...
+So when I tried to trans..
+When I tried to trans..
 When I tried to trans training stuff, I hit the default.
 My 350, I think other people also hit that.

 ##### **Qazalin** [[00:01:38](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=98)]
 My 350, I think other people also hit that.